 27’ 10.554” for a percussionist (1956)

 This last score of The Ten Thousand Things uses the same structure as the string and piano pieces (28 units in 5 sections), and bears the distinction of being the first solo percussion work of the century.
-It is completely graphic in notation, with four lines, each devoted to M (metal), W (wood), S (skin), or A (all others, eg. electronic devices, mechanical devices, radios, whistles, etc.).
-Choice of instruments from each of these four categories is completely up to the performer, though Cage encourages a ‘virtuoso performance’ to include ‘an exhaustive rather than conventional use of the instruments employed,’ suggesting at least twelve ways of using a gong.
+It is completely graphic in notation, with four lines, each devoted to M (metal), W (wood), S (skin), or A (all others, e.g., electronic devices, mechanical devices, radios, whistles, etc.).
+Choice of instruments from each of these four categories is completely up to the performer, though Cage encourages a “virtuoso performance” to include “an exhaustive rather than conventional use of the instruments employed,” suggesting at least twelve ways of using a gong.

 Rather than pitch, each staff line represents the volume mf, with three kinds of sound events notated with a point, a line, or a combination of both.
 The A line was realized with radio and electronic signals inspired by the composer’s earlier Williams Mix (1952).

 How does the listener approach these works?
 Does the use of random choice render these sounds meaningless, as some cynics claim?
-Quite to the contrary – I would suggest that Cage’s erasure of the ego from the process of composition actually unleashes what he called the ‘divine unconscious’, which informs every moment of this music.
+Quite to the contrary – I would suggest that Cage’s erasure of the ego from the process of composition actually unleashes what he called the “divine unconscious,” which informs every moment of this music.
 Poetry abounds – each new pas de deux or pas de trois (etc.) reveals a fresh phrase, gesture, or timbre, creating an endless kaleidoscope of musical invention.
 Perhaps the composer himself gives us the best advice in 45’ for a Speaker:

 So that listening one takes as a springboard the first sound that comes along; the first something springs us into nothing and out of that nothing arises the next something; etc. like an alternating current.
 Not one sound fears the silence that extinguishes it.
 But if you avoid it, that’s a pity, because it resembles life very closely & life and it are essentially a cause for joy.